 The Project would not construct barriers to wildlife movement or interfere with established native resident or migratory wildlife corridors.
 The Project is not anticipated to affect any habitat's long-term suitability to support wildlife corridors or other animal movements in the future.
 Ground-disturbing activities would not occur within the Russian River.
-The Project would not create barriers to fish movement.
+The Project would not create barriers to fish movement as culvert and drainage work would only occur in aquatic resources that do not support fish.
 The Project would not impede the use of native wildlife nursery sites.
 There would be no impact.